Institutional Policy and Attestation Infrastructure

 At institutional scale, fractional efficiency improvements produce material balance sheet impact.

-Before vs After: Settlement Flow
+Before vs After: Settlement Flow.

 Traditional Cross-Border Model